 Thanks to Kat Primeau for filling us in on Robot Teammate & The Accidental Party.

-What is your favorite thing about improv?
+What is your favorite thing about san diego whale watching?

 Our favorite thing is surprising each other and making each other laugh.
 It’s also a great life skill!